hashicorp/consul-aws/README.md

 ## Contributing

-To build and install `consul-aws` locally, Go version 1.11+ is required because this repository uses go modules.
+To build and install `consul-aws` locally, Go version 1.14+ is required.
 You will also need to install the Docker engine:

 - [Docker for Mac](https://docs.docker.com/engine/installation/mac/)